ai2es/miles-guess/docs/source/torch.md

 ## Classifier usage

 For the classifier models, training and evaluating an evidential model on a dataset is performed in the same script, with options for distributed training using either DDP or FSDP.
+See the regression prediction script for an example on model checkpoint reloading and prediction.

-Run the combined script with: `python applications/train_classifier_torch.py -c <path-to-config-file> [-l] [-m <mode>]`
+Run the combined script with:

+`python applications/train_classifier_torch.py -c <path-to-config-file> [-l] [-m <mode>]`

 Example:

-`python applications/train_classifier_torch.py -c config.yml -m ddp -l 1`
+`python applications/train_classifier_torch.py -c config.yml -m none`

 As noted this script will doubly train a model and then predict on the supplied training splits.
 The predicted quanties include the task(s) predictions along with the Dempster-Shafer uncertainty, and aleatoric and epistemic quantities for a $K$-class problem.
 Please see the full documentation for more.